oleganza/bitcoin-papers/README.md

 Papers
 ------

-[ECDSA-compatible Blind Signature Scheme for Distributed Custodianship](BlindSignatures.md).
+[Bitcoin Blind Signatures](BitcoinBlindSignatures.md).
 Distribute control over bitcoins between multiple custodians while maintaining absolute privacy.
 Custodians only authenticate you in person and allow or deny a transaction, but never know the contents of the transaction.